pixiedust/pixiedust/README.md

    ![save as options](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2016/07/pd_download.png)
 - **Scala Bridge.** Use scala directly in your Python notebook.
 Variables are automatically transfered from Python to Scala and vice-versa.
 [Learn more](https://ibm-cds-labs.github.io/pixiedust/scalabridge.html).

   > **Or start in a Scala notebook.** As mentioned, all these PixieDust features work not only in Python, but in Scala too.
-So if you prefer Scala, start there and use PixieDust to insert sophisticated Python graphic options within your Scala notebook.
+So if you prefer Scala, you'll soon be able to start there and use PixieDust to insert sophisticated Python graphic options within your Scala notebook.
+Instructions coming soon.

 - **Spark progress monitor.** Track the status of your Spark job.
 No more waiting in the dark.
 Notebook users can now see how a cell's code is running behind the scenes.